Mastering QuickBooks 2017 for Lawyers Training Tutorial

 You can also use QuickBooks to pay invoices created by the law firm using funds from the client’s trust account.
 Before you do this, however, you should check to ensure that there are sufficient funds within the trust fund to cover the invoice amounts.
 You should NEVER overdraw a client’s trust account, as there are severe penalties for doing this.
 Learn this and more during this lecture.

 In this section we will learn how to create basic customized reports that are needed in order to manage trust accounts.
 This lecture examines creating the Trust Account Liability Proof Report, which is used to ensure the balance in the trust account is never overdrawn when paying the invoices from the law firm.
+Note that there are severe penalties in place for overdrawing a client’s trust account.
 Learn this and more during this lecture.

 The next type of report that we will examine creating is the Trust Liability Balances by Client Report.
 This report can show you the liability balances for all clients.
 Once again, start by creating a custom summary report within QuickBooks.
 You can do this by selecting “Reports| Custom Reports| Summary” from the Menu Bar.
 Learn this and more during this lecture.

 The next report that you will learn to create is the Client Ledger Report.
 This report will allow you to view the individual transactions that have been attributed to the “Client Trust Liabilities” account.
 Within this report, the “Source Name” column shown will be the “Payee” field for checks written and will be blank for deposited amounts received.
+If you need to change the name of the column to “Payee” for reporting purposes, you can easily export the report to Microsoft Excel, where you can then rename the column and print the report.
 Learn this and more during this lecture.